-has defaulted on a payment plan; or
+- has defaulted on a payment plan; or

 - has financial aid canceled, in any manner.

 Statement of Account

-Student account statements are available online through Web Advisor.
+Student account statements are available online through Student Self-Service.
 The following payment options are available:

 1. Mail a check payable to Washington College, 300 Washington Avenue, Chestertown, MD 21620.
 Your student Account number MUST be on your check.